Tom-Hirschberger/MMM-CommandToNotification/scripts/README.md

 This directory contains some example scripts to read environment sensors and more.
 Please check the script files for installation instructions in the header lines.

+As of version 0.0.8 of this module i would suggest to use the virtual environment wrapper script `venvWrapper.py` to install the dependencies and run any of the python scripts in this directory.
+All instructions in this readme make use of the script now!

-**Please do not modfiy the script files in this directory or you will get problems during updates of the module.**
+**Please do not modfiy the script files in this directory or you will get problems during updates of the module.
+Rather copy and modify them if you need to make any changes!**

 You can put your own files within this directory they will be ignored during updates.